 Primary milia are common in newborns although they can appear in children or young adults.

 Secondary milia are milia that occur due to some form of skin damage – sun exposure, burns, dermabrasion or from using harsh skin care products or too much heavy moisturizer.

 Milia will usually go away without any treatment given enough time.
 But although they aren’t painful and they don’t itch, their appearance can be embarrassing especially if you have more than one or two, which leads people understandably to want to find a way to remove them.
-Some people find that milia is a long term problem, with new milia erupting regularly.
+Some people find that milia are a long-term problem, with new milia erupting regularly.

-Milia on the other hand are small solid lumps.
+Milia, on the other hand, are small solid lumps.
 Milia are plugs of dead skin cells and oil trapped just below the skin’s surface.
-There set deeper than spots and there is no opening in the skin (pore) to allow them to come out even if they were liquid.
+They’re set deeper than spots, and there is no opening in the skin (pore) to allow them to come out even if they were liquid.
 All squeezing will accomplish is sore, inflamed skin around the milia which will make them even more noticeable than they were before.

-Milia also hang around for much longer than whiteheads, taking weeks or sometimes months to disappear.
+Milia also hang around for a much longer time than whiteheads, taking weeks or sometimes months to disappear.

-Dermatologists or esthiologists will excise (cut and remove) milia, but that can get expensive and time consuming.
-You can excise milia yourself, if you are very, very careful, (see end of this post), but there are other ways to deal with the problem which, although they take a little longer to get results, aren’t at all invasive.
+Dermatologists or aestheticians will excise (cut and remove) milia, but that can get expensive and time-consuming.
+You can extract milia yourself if you are very, very careful, (see the end of this post), but there are other ways to deal with the problem which, although they take a little longer to get results, aren’t invasive at all.

 We’ll look at the different ways to tackle your milia at home a little later on, as well as steps that you can take to prevent any more milia appearing.
-But first let’s learn a little more about milia and what causes them.
+But first, let’s learn a bit more about milia and what causes them.